 Issue a Verifiable Credential (AnonCreds)

-Issue a Verifiable Credential (AnonCreds) with did:cheqd.
+Issue a Verifiable Credential (AnonCreds), signed with a did:cheqd Decentralized Identifier (DID).

 Using AnonCreds and the Issue Credential v2 Protocol, you can issue Verifiable Credentials signed by a did:cheqd